Word Practice 1

 - In the box: trainee, flyer, internship

-- In the Author box: Your first and last name
+- In the Author box: Your first and last name (Note: your name may already appear here, if so leave as is)

 - Turn off formatting marks.
 As a reminder, formatting marks are on the Home Tab, Paragraph Group.